-While resilience, resourcefulness, and leadership among Indigenous peoples is nothing new, meet the 10 Indigenous women leaders trailblazing their way to a better tomorrow, today.
-Whether in the realm of the environment, education, beauty, fashion, media, Indigenous cuisine, and beyond, these women are affecting change, pushing for a more just world, and leading the way for future generations.
+While resilience, resourcefulness and leadership among Indigenous peoples is nothing new, these Indigenous women leaders are trailblazing their way to a better tomorrow, today.
+Whether they’re in the realm of the environment, education, beauty, fashion, media, Indigenous cuisine, and beyond, these women are affecting change, pushing for a more just world, and leading the way for future generations.

 Anishinaabe and Mohawk

 Lesley Hampton identifies as a ‘third culture kid’.
 Having spent her formative years in Canada’s Arctic and Atlantic, Australia, England, Indonesia and New Caledonia, she also defines herself through her Indigenous heritage.
 Her careful sensitivity to and passion for socio-cultural concepts shows in her designs, which couple with social purpose (just see her 2SLGBTQQIA Jingle Jacket honouring MMIWG2S – the many Missing and Murdered Indigenous Women and Girls and 2-Spirit People).
 Hampton’s brand was founded with the principles of inclusivity, identity, awareness and heritage at its centre.
 Her Eighteen Seventy Six line (so named for the year the Indian Act was introduced) featured an all-Indigenous model crew at the Toronto Fashion Week.
 While she has focused on evening-wear and occasion-wear, Hampton is presently also working on an athleisure line.